PhaedrusTheGreek/nagioscheckbeat/README.md

 NagiosCheckBeat 0.6.0 is meant to be compatible with Elasticsaerch 2.x and higher.
 For Elasticsearch 1.x compatibility, see the 0.5.x branch.

+## Download

+Packages for Windows, Debian, RPM and OSX are available in the `packages/` folder

 ## Template

 In NagiosCheckBeat 0.6.0, we have updated to the newest version of libbeat, and the template now installs itself.